egr314team311/team311/checkpoint_1.md

 ## Aspects

-The aspects of the project highlighted below were carefully considered and confirmed to be integral to the projects requirements.
+The aspects of the project highlighted below were carefully considered and confirmed to be integral to the project's requirements.
 In previous sections we determined what was important to include within the weather station, and the aspects are where we explicitly define said important needs and requirements.
+The aspects have been divided on to categories based on similar constraints, and loosely on the meta statements identified in the User Needs section.
+Each category included serveral statements that specifically emphasize a facet of what will be included in the final product

 **1. Product Design**